Credit Points: 20

 - Case studies

-- Analyse and discuss the significance of internetworking for nowadays organisations.
+- Analyse and discuss the significance of internetworking for contemporary organisations.

-- Explain the role of internetworking to support business and technical goals through, planning and design.
+- Explain human factors in achieving business and technical goals through planning and design.

-- Develop architectural internetworking design for the business, information, technology, and application domains.
+- Investigate and develop architectural internetworking design for the business and application domains.

-- Analyse and report on the current and future state of the management of internetworking infrastructure and its applications.
+- Analyse and report on the current and future state of the internetworking infrastructure and its applications.

 - Implement a process to support the administration and management of internetworking.